 When my dinner arrives, Keith and Mom are on their way back to Owen Sound, Ont., and Pearl is at my bedside.
 She positions the table over the bed.
-I push the button to raise the back and poke a finger through a venting hole on the plastic cover to unveil the plate.
+I push the button to raise the back and poke a finger through a venting hole on the plastic cover and unveil the plate.
 There’s a mash of something red and white.
 It may have been lasagna when it emerged from some subterranean industrial kitchen.
-Before it was delivered to the loading dock downstairs.
+That's before it was delivered to the loading dock downstairs.
 There’s a vegetable.
 Are those carrots?
 There’s tea.
 There’s a little dish of pineapple.
 It appears to be fresh, not canned.
 Be still my heart.

 There’s a hard, white bun hermetically sealed in a cellophane baggy.
 There’s a half-cup of juice in a plastic container with a tinfoil lid.
 I lift the container closer to my right eye — the good one — to see what kind of juice it contains.
 Grape.
 Heretofore, juices had arrived predictably: orange on the morning tray; apple on the lunch and evening trays.
 That reliable pattern is shattered by grape, and it seems like a minor miracle.